Roshith93/100-days-of-code/r2-log.md

 ### DAY17/18 - JAN 17/18 2019

 **Today's Progress** As a part of new project, started learning Mobx.
 Still more to go..

+### DAY19/20/21 - JAN 19/80/21 2019

+**Today's Progress** Was learning mobx in detail with and without decorators .
+Also learning to do do async functions.